Endometriosis & Hair Relaxers

 Endometriosis is a condition caused by tissue that lines the uterus beginning to grow outside the uterus, according to the Mayo Clinic.
 The cause is unknown.

 Endometriosis typically affects the ovaries, fallopian tubes, and other parts of the pelvis.
 This tissue continues to bleed during periods as it would inside the uterus, but has no system to drain from the body, instead collecting inside the pelvis.

 According to the Mayo Clinic, the following are symptoms of endometriosis:

 Endometriosis is diagnosed through surgery and the microscopic inspection of tissue surrounding the uterus.
 A report in the American Journal of Obstetrics & Gynecology mentions a “well-established delay of 4–11 years” between the first experience of symptoms and the time of diagnosis.
 “For many women,” that review states, “the journey to endometriosis diagnosis is long and fraught with barriers and misdiagnoses.”

 Black women experience even more difficulty in receiving an accurate endometriosis diagnosis.
 This is partly caused by a common inaccurate diagnosis of pelvic inflammatory disorder (PIV), a condition linked to sexually transmitted bacteria.
 According to a story in Shape magazine, “social factors, such as implicit bias and institutional racism, make it difficult for BIPOC women to get the treatment they need.”

 Endometriosis is also linked to a higher rate of occurrence of ovarian cancer.
 The condition is progressive, meaning it will worsen over time.

-The condition can be treated through pain medication, hormone therapy, targeted surgery to remove the tissue, or a hysterectomy.
+The condition can be treated through pain medication, hormone therapy, hysterectomy, or a targeted surgery to remove the tissue.